Usually, trading platforms have limitations for a number of refreshed tickers.

 <add key="tosMaxUpdateRows" value="100"/> <add key="tosMaxUpdateTime" value="20000"/>

 There are no "right" settings.
-You may experiment with them.
+You can experiment with them.

 Pay attention to the platform stability, a number of pending rows, and database data quality.